Running javascript without using parentheses

 Bypasses for the most popular WAFs

-In Black Hat 2009 I had the honor of personally meeting @sirdarckcat (Eduardo Vela, leader of Google Project Zero) who gave a presentation titled “Our favorite XSS filters and how to attack them“.
-In his presentation he managed to bypass every single popular Web Application Firewall that was in the market at that time and he said it was a piece of cake.
+In Black Hat 2009 I had the honor of personally meeting @sirdarckcat (Eduardo Vela, leader of Google Project Zero) who gave a presentation titled "Our favorite XSS filters and how to attack them".
+In his presentation he managed to bypass every single popular Web Application Firewall that was in the market at that time and he said it had been a piece of cake.

 I decided to publish the bypasses because it is actually funny how bad these filters are.